Auth Stream Access (ASA)

 Lithic enables webhook verification for ASA requests using the same methodology that is used in our Events API and webhooks.
 Please refer to this page for detailed implementation steps and example code you can use.

-By default, the three headers (webhook-id, webhook-timestamp, and webhook-signature) are not included in ASA requests.
+) are not included in ASA requests.
 To begin receiving these headers, call the retrieve the ASA HMAC secret key endpoint.
+Secret keys are configured on a per-program basis, so if you have multiple programs, you must create a key for each program.
 Within minutes, the headers will begin appearing in your ASA requests.
 To rotate your key, call the rotate the ASA HMAC secret key endpoint.
 Both of these endpoints (as well as simulated ASA requests) are available in Sandbox, and we recommend testing your implementation of webhook verification in the Sandbox environment first.

 You can also retrieve these keys on the account page of the Lithic Dashboard.
 Note that a Production key will only appear once your card program is configured by your Implementation Manager to have ASA enabled, and a Sandbox key will only appear once you have enrolled in Sandbox ASA via the Enroll Responder Endpoint endpoint.